poojithas9999-ai/OIBSIP/README.md

 # OIBSIP - Java Internship Projects

-This repository contains Java programming projects completed as part of the Oasis Infobyte Internship Program.
+This repository contains multiple Java mini projects developed for learning and practice purposes.

-Projects Included:
+## Projects Included

-1. Number Guessing Game
+### 1. Number Guessing Game
-- A Java-based game where the user guesses a randomly generated number within limited attempts.
+This is a simple Java game where users try to guess a randomly generated number.
-- Concepts Used: Loops, Conditions, Random Numbers, User Input.
+The system provides hints based on the user's input and limits the number of attempts.
+The project improved logical thinking and problem-solving abilities.
+It also helped in learning random number generation and loop handling in Java.

-2. ATM Interface
+### 2. ATM Interface
+This project simulates basic ATM banking operations using Java.
-- A simple ATM simulation system that allows users to check balance, deposit money, withdraw money, and exit the system.
+It allows users to check balance, withdraw money, deposit cash, and view transaction details.
-- Concepts Used: Switch Case, Loops, Conditions, User Input, Variables.
+The project helped in understanding object-oriented programming concepts and user interaction handling.
+It also improved knowledge of conditional statements, loops, and method implementation.

-3. Online Examination System
+### 3. Online Examination System
+The Online Examination System is designed to conduct online tests digitally and efficiently.
--A Java-based online examination application that allows users to log in, attempt multiple-choice questions within a time limit, and view their results upon submission.
+Users can answer multiple-choice questions and view results automatically after submission.
--Concepts Used: OOP, Loops, Conditions, Arrays, Timer, User Input, Switch Case

-These projects were developed using Java and executed in Visual Studio Code.

-Tools & Technologies:
+This project enhanced understanding of Java logic building, arrays, and control statements.
+It also provided practical experience in developing real-time academic applications.

+## Technologies Used
 - Java
-- VS Code
+- OOP Concepts
-- GitHub
+- File Handling
+- Loops & Conditional Statements

+## Purpose
+These projects were developed to improve problem-solving skills and gain practical experience in Java development.

 Author:
 Poojitha